hyiltiz/getPlayerVisitLog/README.md

 ```BASH
  ./getPlayerVisitLog.sh "/home/hyiltiz/path/to/DST/server/logs/PRIV1/" output.csv
 ```

+It will create two `.csv` files at the server directory (it will tell you how to find them).

+Back to logging in as other users.
+Once you figure out what a player's `KU` id is (by running the line above), you can log in as any user using [this](http://forums.kleientertainment.com/topic/77880-admin-login-as-previous-visiting-user/) trick mentioned in the forums.

 # Compatibility
 This program relies on utilities that are already present in your system if you are using GNU/Linux or OSX (or whatever new name they come up with next time).
 For Windows, you should install Git for Windows from [here](https://git-scm.com/download/win) so you can use this.